ga-dc/installfest/installfest_linux.md

 1. Browse to https://gorails.com/setup/ubuntu
 2. Choose your specific version of Ubuntu.
-3. Installing Ruby:
+3. Installing Ruby
     - Choose the most recent version of ruby.
     - Choose "Using rvm"
     - Install rvm and ruby
 4. Configuring Git: follow all instructions
 5. Installing Rails
     - Choose the most recent version of Rails and follow the instructions.
 6. Setting up MySQL: SKIP this section
 7. Setting Up PostgreSQL: follow all instructions
 8. Final Steps: optional.